nopSolutions/nopCommerce-Docs/en/running-your-store/catalog/products/specification-attributes.md

 > [!NOTE]
 >
-> For a color attribute, you can also tick a Specify color box, in this case, color variants will be displayed as “color squares” instead of the text names.
+> For a color attribute, you can also tick a Specify color box, in this case, color variants will be displayed as "color squares" instead of the text names.

 The **complete list of options** will look as follows.